madara123pain/unique-emacs-theme-pack/README.md

 ```

 ## 📢 Feedback & Improvements:
 If you encounter any issues, such as color inconsistencies or syntax highlighting problems, feel free to open a pull request.
-I'll review and fix them as soon as I get time, and the updates will be included in the next release
+I'll review and fix them as soon as I get time, and the updates will be included in the next release.